ClosedNon-ProfitRound 2

 Who Can Apply

 Applicants are not-for-profit groups.
-Funding is aimed at outer-and-middle-ring suburbs in metropolitan Melbourne hit hardest by the cost of living, and multicultural communities who may require additional support to better understand the benefits of taking action to electrify their homes.
+Funding is aimed at outer-and-middle-ring suburbs in metropolitan Melbourne hit hardest by the cost of living, and multicultural communities who may require additional support to understand the benefits of electrifying their homes.

 What's Funded